 The first King of modern Bhutan was crowned in Punakha Dzong.
-Punakha Dzong remained the centre of government until it was relocated to Thimphu.
+Punakha Dzong remained the center of government until it was relocated to Thimphu.
 In 2011, the wedding of the 5th King was held in this fortress.

 Best time to visit: May.
 Jacaranda flowers will be blooming in the courtyard of the fortress.